Kobani trial

+The Kobani trial (Kobani Davası, Doza Kobanî) is a politically motivated trial against hundreds of pro-Kurdish politicians and human rights activists, especially against high-ranking members of the Peoples Democratic Party (HDP).
+The trial is related to the events from Kobanê in October 2014.
+Officially, the defendants are accused of being members of a terrorist organization and of endangering the “unity and territorial integrity of the state.”
+In fact, intellectuals and outsiders interpret this process as an act of revenge by the AKP government against its political, pro-Kurdish opponents.

 Background

-In October 2014 protests in the Kurdish majority regions of Turkey erupted against the IS laying siege on the also predominantly Kurdish town of Kobani in Syria.
+A total of 108 HDP members are on trial in the Kobanî trial.
+This is about the protests in autumn 2014 that took place in many Kurdish cities in Turkey against the dramatic situation in the Syrian city of Kobanî.
+The city, which is located directly on the border with Turkey and is predominantly inhabited by Kurds, was besieged by the Islamic State (IS) from September 2014.
+This triggered large flows of refugees into Turkey.
 About 200'000 refugees entered Turkey from Syria.
+In a speech, the Turkish president Erdogan announced the fall of Kobanî while the Kurdish city remained heavily contested.
+Kurdish YPG militias were fighting against the invasion of IS troops there.
 Not satisfied with the approach to the siege by the Turkish Government, the HDP called for protests against an eventual massacre in Kobani.
 The protests were met with counter protests of the Free Cause Party.
 The HDP has demanded an investigation into the protests in the Grand National Assembly of Turkey, but their requests were denied.

 Investigation

 The legal investigation began in 2014, but it was only in 2019 when the former Co-Chairs of the HDP Selahattin Demirtas and Figan Yüksekdag were questioned.
 In September 2021 against several HDP politicians like the mayor of Kars Ayhan Bilgen, or the MPs Sırri Süreyya Önder and Ayla Akat Ata was ordered pre-trial detention.
 In October the same year, the investigation was expanded to the imprisoned former MPs of the BDP Sebahat Tuncel, Aysel Tugluk and Gültan Kısanak.
 The indictment was presented on the 30 December 2021, after the European Court of Human Rights ordered the release of Demirtas on the 22 December 2021.
 In April 2022 the prosecution expanded the investigation into the financial aspects of the Kobani protests and issued arrest warrants for HDP politicians for providing financial support to people affected by the protests.